-The 'Invention' pieces of writing are assessed against the pupil's assessment grid (stuck into the front of each child's writing book) to give a grade of Below, Working Towards, National Average, Exceeding or Mastery.
+'Invent' pieces are also assessed, using teacher judgement, against the given year group's writing TAFs (Teacher Assessment Frameworks).
+Whilst no one piece can be singularly judged as 'National Average', the compilation of the child's previous pieces, and the progress from prior units (either in-year or diagonally) is considered to give a grade of Working Below, Working Towards, National Average, Exceeding or Mastery.
 This data is inputted termly into the Insight Tracking System.